-The times marked \ are censored, so, e.g., 43\ means that when these data were collated this patient was still alive 43 days after entry to the trial.
+The times marked are censored, so, e.g., 43 means that when information was last collated this patient was still alive 43 days after entry to the trial.

-The above times are entered into a column in Minitab, say C1, ignoring the \s.
+The above times are entered into a column in Minitab, say C1, ignoring the s.
 A second column, say C2, containing two values, say 0 and 1, with a 1 if the corresponding entry in C1 is a fully observed survival time and a 0 if it is a censored observation.

-The estimated survival curve is found in Minitab by clicking on Stat -> Reliability/Survival and then on Distribution Analysis (Right Censoring) and then select Nonparametric Distribution Analysis ...
+The estimated survival curve is found in Minitab by clicking on Stat -> Reliablity/Survival and then on Nonparametric Dist Analysis - Right Cens....
 The column containing the survival times needs to be entered into the Variables: box.
 Next the Censor... box should be clicked and the column containing the censoring indicator should be entered into the Use censoring columns: box and the value which indicates censored times should be entered in Censoring value.
 Click on OK and then on Graphs... and in the resulting dialogue box check the Survival plot box and click OK.
 Then click on OK in the main box and you will obtain the following plot.